coderaiser/madrun/README.md

 `madrun` will import all scripts to `.madrun.js`.

-When updating `.madrun` script names, run `madrun --init` again, to update `package.json`, so you can use:
+When updating `madrun script names`, run `madrun --init` again, to update `package.json`, so you can use:

 ```sh
 npm run new-script-name